45 Handy Aluminum Foil Hacks You’ll Wish You Knew Sooner

 Place a piece of heavy-duty aluminum foil under your sleeping bag to insulate against moisture.
 You’ll be dry and get a great nights sleep.

-If you love these aluminum foil uses, you’ll want to read up on these brilliant uses for baking soda.
+If you’re enjoying these aluminum foil hacks, don’t miss our roundup of brilliant uses for baking soda.

 Keep matches dry

 It’s a tried-and-true soldier’s trick worth remembering: Wrap your kitchen matches in aluminum foil to keep them from getting damp or wet on camping trips.

 Check out more vintage home hacks that are just as brilliant today.

 None of your fancy fishing lures working?
 You can make one in a jiffy that just might do the trick: Wrap a scrap of aluminum foil around a fishhook.
 Fringe the foil so that it covers the hook and wiggles invitingly when you reel in the line.